AI4Bharat/Chitralekha/README.md

 ### `Transliteration Support`
 Chitralekha supports editing the transcriptions both in the source and target languages in Roman characters with IndicXlit support.

+### `Voice-over Support`
+Chitralekha supports voice-over generation for the translated subtitles of the input video with IndicTTS for Indian languages.
+This automatically creates timestamped voice-over audio files which can be edited by editing the subtitle text of that particular timestamp.

 ## Overview and Demo Video
 [![Chitralekha Overview & Demo](https://github.com/AI4Bharat/Chitralekha-App/blob/master/docs/chitralekha/images/chitralekha-demo.png)](https://www.youtube.com/watch?v=Jq3CcEb9pxQ)